On the model theory of open generalized polygons: Generalized polygons

-\begin{remark} If two elements in a generalized $n$-gon $\Gamma$ have distance less than $n$, there is a unique shortest path in $\Gamma$ connecting them (otherwise we would obtain a short cycle). \\ A weak generalized $n$-gon which contains a $2(n+1)$-cycle is a generalized $n$-gon.
-Hence if $\Gamma_0$ is a partial, non-degenerate $n$-gon, then $F(\Gamma_0)=\Gamma$ is an infinite generalized $n$-gon (conf. \cite{VM}) and every vertex $z$ in $F(\Gamma_0)$ has infinite valency. \end{remark}
+\begin{remark} If two elements in a generalized $n$-gon $\Gamma$ have distance less than $n$, there is a unique shortest path in $\Gamma$ connecting them (otherwise we would obtain a short cycle). \\ A weak generalized $n$-gon which contains a $2(n+1)$-cycle is a generalized $n$-gon (conf. \cite{VM}, 1.3).
+Hence if $\Gamma_0$ is a partial, non-degenerate $n$-gon, then $F(\Gamma_0)=\Gamma$ contains a $2(n+1)$-cycle and in fact, $\Gamma$ is an infinite generalized $n$-gon (conf. \cite{VM}) and every vertex $z$ in $F(\Gamma_0)$ has infinite valency. \end{remark}

 We also note the following for future reference: \begin{remark} Let $\G$ be a generalized $n$-gon and let $\g\subset\G$ be a $2n$-cycle.
 Then for any $x\in\g$ there is a unique $x'\in\g$ with $d(x, x')=n$, ($x'$ is called the opposite of $x$ in $\g$) and for any $y\in D_1(x)\setminus\g$ there is a unique $y'\in D_1(x')$ such that $d(y,y')=n-2$.
 Note that the result of adding a clean arc to $\g\cup\{y\}$ is the same as adding a clean arc to $\g\cup\{y'\}$. \end{remark}